6 Tasty Desserts For The Carnivore Diet

 Instructions

-Whisk everything together, pour it into a buttered oven dish, stick it into a pre-heated oven at 350 degrees Fahrenheit for 30 minutes.
+Whisk everything together, pour it into a buttered oven dish, and stick it into a preheated oven at 350 degrees Fahrenheit for 30 minutes.
 Done.

 Carnivore Pancakes or Waffles

-Most carnivore-appropriate desserts are super simple and based around eggs and some type of cream and this dessert is a prime example.
+Most carnivore-appropriate desserts are super simple and based around eggs and some cream; this dessert is a prime example.

-The main issue you will have with this dessert is what topping you will use.
+The main issue with this dessert is what topping you will use.
 I will leave that choice to you.

 Ingredients: